foundriesio/docs/source/reference-manual/factory/api-access.rst

 API Access
 ==========

-FoundriesFactory® APIs can be accessed via two methods:
+The FoundriesFactory™ Platform APIs can be accessed via two methods:

  #. `OAuth2`_ tokens managed in the `Application Credentials`_ interface.
  #.
 API Tokens managed in the `API tokens`_ interface.